blind-contours/CVtreeMLE/README.md

 xgboost, elastic net, and glms.
 Users can also pass in their own custom stacks of learners.
-We also see here that, using 2 cores with these learners on our simulated data with 500 observations and 6 variables, our run time is 21 minutes.
+We also see here that, using 2 cores with these learners on our simulated data with 500 observations and 6 variables, our run time is 10 minutes.
 This can be greatly improved by increasing the num_cores parameter.
+Also in the above example we are not assessing for marginal partitions.

 ## Results